devzendo/transputer-macro-assembler/README.md

 Current work:

-  * need to retain all references to storage contents so that if embedded constants/labels change during convergence, the storage is re-evaluated
+  * There's duplication in the storage of references to storage contents/symbols so that if embedded constants/labels change during convergence, the storage/expressions are re-evaluated; should unify this and use closures to process fixups.
+  * There's duplication in the storage/processing of labels/constants/variables.

 Remaining work:
   * local labels